GSA/fpki-guides/_announcements/03_chrome_ballot_193.md

 ### Symptoms: ###
 Users will be experiencing the errors if all the following is true:
 - The intranet website has an SSL/TLS certificate issued from a Federal Government Certification Authority in the Federal PKI
-- The intranet website's SSL/TLS certificate was issued on or after March 1, 2018 and has a validity greater than 825 days
+- The intranet website's SSL/TLS certificate was issued on or after March 1, 2018 and has a lifetime greater than 825 days
 - The end user is using the Chrome browser

 ## When Will This Start?
 Chrome began enforcement on March 1, 2018.
-No other major browser vendors have indicated they will enforce the 825-day validity requirement.
+No other major browser vendors have indicated they will enforce the 825-day lifetime requirement.
 If additional browsers release information or timelines associated with enforcement of CA/B Forum Ballot 193, we will post updates to this announcement.
 Also, please check the GitHub Issues in the GSA's fpki-guides Playbook repository for any in-progress discussions.

 ## What Should I Do?
 Please request your PKI team or Federal Shared Service Provider team update your certificate profiles for SSL/TLS device certificates in the Federal Government Certification Authorities.